William Champion’s Garden in Warmley, South Gloucestershire, was created by the 18th century industrialist and Quaker William Champion.

 It also forms part of a Conservation Area together with the Brass Mill, Clock Tower and Champion’s Grade II* house, now a residential home.
 It is owned by South Gloucestershire Council.

-Over the past four years the Friends Group has obtained funding for new benches, bulb planting, a new orchard of heritage fruit trees and general maintenance of the Garden.
+We have obtained funding for new benches, bulb planting, a new orchard of heritage fruit trees and general maintenance of the Garden.

 We would like to acknowledge the generous support of Siston Parish Council, Oldland Common Parish Council, TCV (The Conservation Volunteers), The Commons Connection Project South Glos, and WECA (the West of England Combined Authority).